ahmedkaludi/gn-publisher/readme.txt

 After installing, click on the *'Dashboard'* under GN Publisher on your plugins page for additional information about applying and troubleshooting issues related to the Google News Publisher Center.

-**New in 1.5.9**

-Added Google News Sitemap option

-Added compatibility with flipboard.com

-**New in 1.5.8**

-Added compatibility with No Category Base

-Added compatibility with Translate Press

-**New in 1.5.7**

-Added new feature to exclude categories from main feed.

-Added compatibility with the plugin PublishPress Authors.

-**New in 1.5.1**

-Added New feature for content scraping protection.

-**New in 1.4**

-Refreshed UI and improved assets usage .
-Added Support Form .

 **New in 1.0.9**

 GN Publisher now displays the time of the most recent ping and feed fetch from Google.
 This helps when troubleshooting the dreaded 'empty sections' issue in the Google News Publisher Center.